Max Sharam: 2010–present

 Sharam is a Master of Fine Art (MFA) and studied Animation Direction at Australian Film Television & Radio School (AFTRS, Sydney) before graduating from RMIT's Centre for Animation & Interactive Media (AIM) in 2011.
 In 2011 she was a finalist in the APRA Professional Development Awards and in 2013 The Vanda & Young Songwriting Competition.
 Sharam also created the music and sound design for the play Anaconda, which won 'Best Original Play' at Hollywood Fringe Festival in 2012.

-In 2012, Sharam launched a crowd-funding campaign to raise funds to record new work with Grammy Award-winning producer Malcolm Burn.
-The new EP, The Gods Envy "songs thematically linked – stories of young girls/women crashing through the safety net of society", was scheduled for an independent release in 2014.

-In 2014, Sharam supported Cyndi Lauper on Lauper's 'She's So Unusual' 30th Anniversary Tour.

 In April 2019, she performed "Society" at the APRA Music Awards of 2019.

 In 2020, Sharam portrayed the ghost of Jean Lee in the docudrama A Miscarriage of Justice based on the hanging of Ronald Ryan.